robcli/robcli.github.io/index.md

-# Welcome to GitHub Pages

-Hello, welcome to my site!
+# Portfolio

-My name is Robert and I am currently a biology major at UMass Amherst.
+My name is Robert and I am currently a biology major, computer science minor at UMass Amherst.

-## A Little Bit about Me

-I love baking and was an avid science bowl competitor.
-Nowadays, I spend my time writing questions and slaving away at Cumby's.
+## Projects

 # **Events that I Ran**